ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 - [Cohort Analysis](https://console.cloud.google.com/bigquery?sq=1094489392988:91c3c24200d943d98f599961417da095)

 # Python Skill Sets:
--Handling missing data
+- Handling missing data
--Removing duplicates
+- Removing duplicates
--Handling Outlier
+- Handling Outlier
--Combine & merge datasets
+- Combine & merge datasets
--Data aggregation
+- Data aggregation
--Descriptive statistic
+- Descriptive statistic
--Analyzing using visualization
+- Analyzing using visualization
--Cluster Analysis
+- Cluster Analysis

 Code Examples:
 ## RFM Analysis
-**Goal:** knowing consumer behavior and consumer purchasing patterns so that we can determine which strategies are suitable for our consumer behavior either retain our loyal consumers or increase the purchasing interest of consumers who have not made transactions with our service for a long time
+**Goal:** Knowing consumer behavior and consumer purchasing patterns so that we can determine which strategies are suitable for our consumer behavior either retain our loyal consumers or increase the purchasing interest of consumers who have not made transactions with our service for a long time

 **Description**: The project focused on analyzing a dataset of the user of a bank focused on merchant name 'revoush'.
 The dataset included account ID, user personal information (gender, birthdate, Income), user transactions, and other relevant information.
 The project included Loading the dataset, data cleaning, exploratory data analysis, user segmentation.
 [RFM Analysis](https://colab.research.google.com/drive/1AAXpGX09V9EpjlVVhIfupuXLmOU9RCNv?usp=drive_link)